-Are you planning a group vacation with friends or family?
-No matter the group, there’s sure to be a mixture of personalities and interests.
-Make sure that your vacation provides great memories for everyone by implementing some of these tips.
+Are you planning a vacation with friends or family?
+No matter the group, there tends to be a mixture of personalities and interests.
+That’s why you’ll find the group travel tips in this article helpful to ensure your trip runs smoothly.

 Consider renting a house with enough rooms for every individual or couple in your group.
-This may be a more cost-effective option and provide a more group-focused environment.
-A small boutique hotel or bed and breakfast are also great ways to create a sense of togetherness while enjoying the amenities of a hotel.
-The key to lodging for a group vacation, in particular, is location.
-Groups move slower than an individual or couple traveling, so keep in mind that it will take extra time to get to/from the airport and activities.
+It can be a more cost-effective option and provides a more group-focused environment.
+VRBO is an excellent place to start looking.
+A small boutique hotel or a bed and breakfast are also great ways to create a sense of togetherness while enjoying the amenities.

 Also, there may be days when some of your group wants to go out, and others want to sit by the hotel pool.
 It’s often worth spending a little extra on lodging to be close to restaurants or a grocery store for this reason.
 Especially if you rent a vehicle and some of the group is left without it for the day.

-How are you going to handle money during your trip, and who is going to be in charge of the group budget?
 One of the easiest options is for each person to contribute a certain amount of money to a pre-paid credit card before you leave.
-Assign one person to be in charge of the card and use it to pay for ground transportation, group meals, day trips, activities, etc. This will save time from figuring out group bills, who has cash, etc., during your vacation.
+Assign one person to hold and oversee the card.
+It can be designated to pay for ground transportation, group meals, day trips, and activities.
+This will save time from figuring out group bills, who has cash left, and calculating currency.

 Inevitably there will be introverts and extroverts on your group vacation.
-Be upfront and realistic about individual needs from the beginning.
+Traveling successfully with friends or family requires being upfront and realistic about individual needs.
 This will help each person have fun and keep their energy up.
 Implement a “free day” (or days) into your itinerary.
-On a free day, each person can experience the day however they want.
+On a free day, everyone can experience the day however they want.

 One way to help a group vacation meet each individual’s needs is to create a space before the trip for transparency.
-Ask each group member to share the following in a group email or in-person: 1) What does the ultimate “free day” look like for you?
-2) Name three must-see or do things you want to happen on vacation.
-This allows everyone to get an idea of the expectations of others and helps avoid discontent on the trip.
+Ask each group member to share in a group email or planning meeting what the ultimate “free day” looks like for them.
+And have everyone name three things you want to make sure to see or do on the trip.
+This allows everyone to get an idea of the expectations of others and helps avoid discontent during travel.

 Group vacations can create memories to last a lifetime.
-Implementing some or all of these tips will make the memories that much sweeter.
-Get a group together and head to one of your dream destinations!
+Implementing some or all of these group travel tips will make your travels together that much sweeter.
+Get friends or family together and head to one of your dream destinations!